saurabh-deochake/mywebsite/_pages/cv.md

   * Taught logic and thought building techniques for programming using Scratch

 * **Other** (Jan 2016-Jan 2017)
-  * Grader: Grader for CS336- Principles of Information and Data Management under the guidance of Prof. Tomasz Imielinski.
+  * **Grader**: Grader for CS336- Principles of Information and Data Management under the guidance of Prof. Tomasz Imielinski.
 Graded the assignments, quizzes, mini projects and semester-long project
-  * Graduate Student Worker: Worked as a student worker for Rutgers Dining and Rutgers Facilities and Urban Planning department
+  * **Graduate Student Worker**: Worked as a student worker for Rutgers Dining and Rutgers Facilities and Urban Planning department

  Skills